kogan/eClaire/README.md

 ## Features

 - Our very own Claire handwriting font.
 You can create your own using [myscriptfont.com](http://www.myscriptfont.com/) and/or [FontForge](https://fontforge.github.io/), or use some other ttf font.
-- QR Code on labels linking back to the card on trello

 ## Usage